pclavellmaso/cutem/wp-content/themes/cutheme/readme.txt

 = Does this theme support any plugins? =

-Santa i cole includes support for WooCommerce and for Infinite Scroll in Jetpack.
+Cu theme includes support for WooCommerce and for Infinite Scroll in Jetpack.

 == Changelog ==